UC-MACSS/persp-model_W17/students/Ju_Tong/PS6/ps6.md

 3)Based on the summarized table above, three variables in this model have statistically significant associations (p-value &lt; 0.005) with voting variable: p-value for age, education, and income are 2.125e-20 , 3.052e-16 , and 0.002008.
 For variable of married status has only moderately statistical significance with voting rurnout, p-value is around 0.03051.
 In addition, all four independent variables have positive relation with voter turnout, and the co-effecient on age, education, maritial status and income are 0.04388, 0.3279, 0.08077, separately.

+Interpretation of co-effecients in terms of log odds, odds and probability: (Note:The amount of the change in the odds of voter turnout depends on the initial values.
+So in this section, when I talk about the odds change, I compare the odds variation before and after one unit change in independent variables)

-Interpretation of co-effecients in terms of log odds, odds: As each one year increase in age, we expect the log-odds of voting status to increase by 0.04388;and expect to see see 104.49% increase in the odds of voting, when holding other variables constant.
-As each one year increase in education year, we expect the log-odds of voting status to increase by 0.2384; and expect to see see 126.93% increase in the odds of voting, when holding other variables constant.
-As each 10k increase in annual income, we expect the log-odds of voting status to increase by 0.08077; and expect to see see 108.41% increase in the odds of voting, when holding other variables constant.
-Married people has higher log odds of voting than unmarried ones by factor of 0.3279; or say, Married people has increased their odds of voting by 138.81% than those unmarried ones, when controlling all the other variables.
+As each one year increase in age, we expect the log-odds of voting status to increase by 0.04388;and expect to see 104.49% increase in the odds of voting, when holding other variables constant.(Note: the 104.49% means "increase to 104.49% of the initial odds".
+All the following percentages have the similar meaning.)
+As each one year increase in education year, we expect the log-odds of voting status to increase by 0.2384; and expect to see 126.93% increase in the odds of voting, when holding other variables constant.
+As each 10k increase in annual income, we expect the log-odds of voting status to increase by 0.08077; and expect to see 108.41% increase in the odds of voting, when holding other variables constant.
+Married people has higher log odds of voting than unmarried ones by factor of 0.3279; or say, Married people have 138.81% fold odds than those unmarried ones, when controlling all the other variables.

 Holding the income and education year as their means, the probability of voting is estimated by age and maritial status.
 The result is plotted as below, which indicates that as the age increases, the probability of being a viter will increase, and the married people are more likely to vote than those who are unmarried.
 Taken together, people who are elder and married have higher possibility to vote than those younger and unmarried.
 For example, At age 20, the turnout rate is 5% higher for married people than unmarried people; at age 80, the difference shrinks to around 2.5%.
 This result is consistent with the literature's hypothesis.